Is Medical School Worth it? 5 Questions to Ask Yourself When Deciding

 You should also look at the potential salaries you could earn in your chosen area of specialization.
-There's wide variations in income for doctors working in different medical specialties.
-If the type of medicine you are interested in doesn't pay very much, carefully consider whether it's worth incurring huge costs to end up earning a low salary throughout your career.
+There are wide variations in income for doctors working in different medical specialties.
+If the type of medicine you are interested in doesn't pay very much, carefully consider whether it's worth incurring huge costs to earn a low salary throughout your career.

 5. How will you pay for medical school?

-Finally, you have to look into how you will actually cover the costs of medical school.
-In most cases, students simply aren't able to cover tuition costs with savings or by working through med school since the program is so demanding.
-And many people do not have enough family support to fully fund their tuition costs either.
+Finally, you have to look into how you will actually cover the costs of medical training.
+In most cases, med students simply aren't able to cover tuition costs with savings or by working through med school since the program is so demanding.
+And many people do not have enough family support to fully fund their tuition costs.

 Typically, this means that you will need to borrow money to attend medical school.
 And you may exhaust eligibility for federal student loans early in the process, as there are annual and lifetime limits on how much you can borrow.
-That likely means you'll end up graduating with a mix of federal student loans and private student loans.
+That likely means you'll graduate with a mix of federal and private student loans.

-You could be paying off these loans for many years to come, so make sure that you're okay with this major financial obligation before you decide, is becoming a doctor worth it.
-While you should hopefully receive a generous salary due to the high earning potential MDs have, you will most likely have to devote a lot of your money to paying off what you owe -- especially in your early years.
+You could be paying off medical school debt for many years to come, so make sure that you're okay with this major financial obligation before you decide is becoming a doctor worth it.
+While you should hopefully receive a high salary due to the great earning potential MDs have, you will most likely have to devote a lot of your money to pay off what you owe -- especially in your early years.

 If you decide that you're willing to take on the costs of attending medical school, be sure to research loan and scholarship options carefully.
-You'll want to keep borrowing costs as low as possible to make repaying your student loans easier.
+You'll want to keep borrowing costs and student loan debt as low as possible to make repaying your student loans easier.

 Juno can help.
-We group your information with other students and negotiate rates on your behalf with lenders so that you can borrow at the most affordable possible cost.
+We group your information with other students and negotiate rates with lenders on your behalf so you can borrow at the most affordable rates and reduce repayment costs.